AdobeXD/plugin-samples/migrations/index.md

 };
 ```

-A panel plugin, on the other hand, expects you to export an _object_ with one required _lifecycle method_ named `show`, and with optional lifecycle methods name `hide` and `update`:
+Plugin panel UI, on the other hand, requires you to export an _object_ with one required _lifecycle method_ named `show`, and with optional lifecycle methods name `hide` and `update`:

 ```js
 function show(event) {